pinecoders/pinecoders.github.io/faq_and_code/README.md

     goodSignal := 15
 plot(goodSignal, "Good Signal", color.orange, 2, transp = 0)

-// Our background color also missed pivot when they occur at value == 0. bgcolor(pLo ? color.red : na, transp = 70)
+// Our background color also misses pivots when they occur at value == 0. bgcolor(pLo ? color.red : na, transp = 70)

 // This line identifies pivots which occur at value == 0.